 Bay Area rapper, producer, and spoken word poet Ruby Ibarra headlined the last festival, bringing empowered, politically conscious rhymes to the Kultura stage in a rare Chicago appearance, as well as NYC-based “Slaysian” pop singer K Rizz.
 Also for performers, a local Chicagoan and Grammy-nominated artist, Jofred Estilo, and his full live band.
 The DJs on stage last year were Chicago natives, Dj Czboogie and DJ King Marie.

 Her Notoriety is a female-focused collective and creative agency specializing in creative direction and content creation within the streetwear community.
 As a branch project deriving from Modern Notoriety, Her Notoriety aims to empower womxn and ally communities through creative projects and collaborations with brands they love.

 The Philippines collection at the Field Museum consists of over 10,000 artifacts, hidden within the vaults of the museum.
 The museum created this co-curations project to outsource members of the Filipino community to digitize, document, and bring attention to these artifacts that have been not been touched for years.

 As a member of the co-curations team, Mikayla photographed and digitized objects to put onto an online portal and curated events at the museum to engage the Filipino community and museum visitors in the co-curation project and the artifacts.
 For about three years, she and the team held monthly events in and out of the museum where they picked out different artifacts to display.
-Each event had its own theme pairing with the artifacts displayed, such as Gender and Sexuality, Identity, and more.
+Each event was carefully created, having its own theme pairing with the artifacts displayed, such as Gender and Sexuality, Identity, and more.
 They invited guest speakers and various Filipino organizations to collaborate with and to help open up conversations, document stories, and to get a better understanding of the artifacts.

 TEENS CREATIVE AGENCY at The Museum of Contemporary Art